moo-the-cow/moo-rist-hosting-native/README.md

 # moo-rist-hosting-native

-There is a ReadMe section for each Operating System
+Check out the zip files for each Operating System

 + [Windows](windows/README.md)